In this Article

 - Ovarian pain experienced during ovulation

-Earlier it was believed a woman with an anteverted uterus could not get pregnant.
-Recent advancements suggest otherwise.
+Earlier it was believed that a woman with an anteverted uterus cannot get pregnant.
+However, recent advancements suggest otherwise.
 The tilting of the uterus is nowhere related to a woman’s fertility.
-This is because the passage the lucky sperm covers through the uterus and the further process of fertilization has no connection with the orientation of the uterus.
+This is because the passage the sperm covers through the uterus and the further process of fertilization has no connection with the orientation of the uterus.

-An interesting fact that may catch your attention here is that: when a woman with an anteverted uterus gets pregnant, her baby bump becomes visible sooner than expected.
-That could be before she completes her 12 weeks into a pregnancy.
+An interesting fact that may leave you surprised is that when a woman with an anteverted uterus is pregnant, her baby bump becomes visible sooner than expected.
+It could be visible even before she completes her 12 weeks into a pregnancy.

 An anteverted uterus can be diagnosed using the following two methods:

-- Pelvic Exam: This method is used by experienced doctors in which they touch and feel the uterus, the pelvic region, the ovaries and the abdomen, to get an idea whether the uterus is tilted or not.
-Based on the doctor’s intuition, he may further ask you to go for an ultrasound.
+Pelvic Exam: This method is used by experienced doctors in which they touch and feel the uterus, the pelvic region, the ovaries, and the abdomen, to get an idea whether the uterus is tilted or not.
+Based on the doctor’s intuition, she may further ask the woman to go for an ultrasound.

-- Ultrasound: This is a technological invention that involves using sound waves to create sonogram images of the abdomen on the screen.
-This way the doctor analyses the created images to know whether the uterus is tilted or not.
+Ultrasound: This is a technological invention that involves using sound waves to create sonogram images of the abdomen on the screen.
+This way the doctor analyses the images on the screen to know whether the uterus is tilted or not.

-It is known that the forward tilt of the uterus neither affects your ability to get pregnant nor does having an anteverted uterus during pregnancy create any problems in delivery (though it has been found that some natural processes that ought to occur inside the uterus get affected).
-Therefore, it is highly recommended to consult your gynaecologist even if you experience no complexities.
+It is known that the forward tilt of the uterus neither affects a woman’s ability to get pregnant nor does it create any problems in delivery (though it has been found that some natural processes that ought to occur inside the uterus get affected).
+Therefore, it is highly recommended to consult a gynaecologist even if there are no severe complications.

-Also, there are certain rare cases where a pregnant woman may develop anteverted uterus pregnancy problems such as uterine fibroids, uterus polyps, ovarian cysts or even fibroid tumours.
+Also, there are certain rare cases where a pregnant woman may develop pregnancy problems such as uterine fibroids, uterus polyps, ovarian cysts or even fibroid tumours because of an anteverted uterus.
 And, this is the very reason that expert consultation is required when in the initial stages of pregnancy.

-An anteverted uterus is not a serious problem that one needs to worry about.
-There are no treatment options available for an anteverted uterus, nor is any treatment required.
-This is a uterus orientation that a woman should survive with, normally and painlessly.
+An anteverted uterus is not a health problem and requires no treatment.
+There are no treatment options available for an anteverted uterus because no treatment is required.

-Although the need for treatment is not a concern, you could do the following in order to ensure a good and healthy living but only after consulting your doctor:
+Although the need for treatment is not a concern, you could do the following in order to ensure a good and healthy life.
+The exercises mentioned below may not work for all women and the results can’t be assured, hence one must try these only after consulting with a doctor.

-- Relaxing the Pelvis: Lie flat on a mat with back on the floor and arms by your side.
+Relax the Pelvis: Lie flat on a mat with your back on the floor and arms by your side.
 Slowly and gradually take a deep breath and along with that lift your hips to about an inch above the floor.
-Maintain this position for about 5 seconds and then exhale slowly while coming back to your original comfortable position.
+Maintain this position for about 5 seconds then exhale slowly while coming back to your original comfortable position.
 Repeat this exercise for about 5 more times.